Overview of Install Hadoop

 Apache Hadoop YARN is a core component, resource management, and job scheduling technology in the Hadoop distributed processing framework.

-In this article, we will discuss the installation and configuration of Hadoop 2.7.4 on a single node cluster and test the configuration by running the MapReduce program called wordcount to count the number of words in the file.
-We will further look at few important Hadoop File System commands.
+This article will discuss the installation and configuration of Hadoop 2.7.4 on a single node cluster and test the configuration by running the MapReduce program called wordcount to count the number of words in the file.
+After that, we will further look at few important Hadoop File System commands.

 Steps to Install Hadoop